jzielinski47/bruce-lee/README.md

 Move & F - Kick (Fight 2)
 ```
 ### Project structure
-The project was fully written in typescript.
+The project was fully written in typescript and compiled with webpack.
 All the source files are located in `/src` directory.

 Main structure:
 ```ts